SEC-01IDENTIFICATION

 I built an Arch-based Linux distribution with GNOME Wayland, safer GPU handling, and polished defaults.

-I built LuhutOS to take Arch's rolling-release model and wrap it in curated defaults — a WhiteSur desktop theme, a streamlined TUI installer, and automatic GPU driver detection — so the system feels usable without a long manual setup.
+I built LuhutOS to take Arch's rolling-release model and wrap it in curated defaults, including a WhiteSur desktop theme, a streamlined TUI installer, and automatic GPU driver detection.
+The result is a system that feels usable without a long manual setup.

 It ships with 14 custom packages, a CLI system management tool (luhutctl), a GTK4 GUI management panel (luhut-menu), and optional bundles for Steam, Docker, and developer toolchains.